 I am Professor at the Department of Media and Communication, University of Oslo in Norway, where I co-direct the Center for the Study of Political Communication.
-In addition, I am currently President of EUPRERA, Norwegian editor for the journal Rhetorica Scandinavica and regional editor for Public Relations Inquiry.
+In addition, I am Past President of EUPRERA, Norwegian editor for the journal Rhetorica Scandinavica and regional editor for Public Relations Inquiry.

 My main research interest is rhetorical and sociological approaches to public relations/strategic communication.
 I have also conducted research on news coverage of issues such as the environment.
 My first professorship was in communication and management, while I now have a professorship in journalism given my work on source strategies and news coverage as such.
 My research is organized in the following (overlapping) streams:

 Political communication: Most of my work on public relations/strategic communication has been directed towards political issues and the political sphere in its broadest sense.
 Recently I have conducted research on lobbying and the rhetoric of the public interest.
 I was also lead editor of the Norwegian book Power, Media and Politics: Norwegian Political Communication (Universitetsforlaget, 2015), where we focused on whether